Monteo/SuperMacro/readme.txt

 TODO
-update readme on how to use "Super" macros support DiscordBars, etc.
+update readme on how to use "Super" macros

+3.17 added DiscordBars support and TheoryCraft macro tooltip compatibility.

-3.16b bongos is fixed
+3.16b Bongos support is fixed

 3.16a
 Main Menu icon edit